sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 **Time-based Autoscaling**

-These alerts can be defined in a cron expression format.
+Time-based alerts can be defined by providing a cron expression.
 For example:

 | Alert Definition | Policy Definition |
 |---|---|